vism2889/imaginative_python/README.md

 * [PureData](https://puredata.info/) (Offers lua scripting, I beleive there is also a way to script with python with [py/pyext](https://github.com/grrrr/py))
 * [PYO](http://ajaxsoundstudio.com/software/pyo/) (Python for digital signal processing)

+# Artists local to Pittsburgh
+# Other boundary pushing artists who you should check out